Official Dodgeball Rules

 - An ejected player must leave the field and facility immediately; failure to do so may result in removal from the league.

-- The dodgeball court shall roughly approximate the dimensions of a regulation volleyball court: 60 feet long by 30 feet wide, extended to the wall on both sides.
+- The dodgeball court shall roughly approximate the dimensions of a regulation basketball court: 80 feet long by 35 feet wide, extended to the wall on both sides.
 The court shall include a center line and attack lines 10 feet from each side of the center line.
 These dimensions may vary depending on the facility used.

-- Games will be played using eight (8) 8.5-inch rubber-coated foam balls.
+- Games will be played using eight (8) 7.5-inch rubber-coated no sting balls.

 - Players must wear their League-provided t-shirts of the appropriate color for their team.